zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 ---

+> Zach takes on difficult and/or large problems that need to get worked with no hesitation.
+>
+> When Zach gets a problem, he finds a way to solve it.
+He’ll research, set up meetings, brainstorm, etc. He’ll spend the time and loop in the people he needs to get a problem solved.
+>
+> As a team lead, Zach is very involved with his team and very available to knowledge share and work his team members through blockers.
+>
+> Whatever Zach is being paid isn’t enough.
+>
+> -- Seamus, Senior Software Engineer

+---

 > Zach Betz is a 10x programmer.
 It is rare to find someone who is both incredibly good at their own work and yet willing and able to help others with theirs.
 >
 > Zach is famous in open-source circles, esp. as a contributor to Hugo.
 In addition to solving difficult problems, Zach always leaves behind very good documentation, which helps save countless hours for other developers who run into the same problem.